 Easily one of the most beautiful viewpoints I’ve ever been to, you CANNOT miss La Tete de Chien!
 It’s a short, easy walk from the center of La Turbie.

-Only slightly uphill and took about 30 minutes each way, but you are rewarded with the BEST, most unbelievable views of Monaco that you’ll ever see (I know, I’m dramatic but seriously…do it!)
+Only slightly uphill and takes about 30 minutes each way, but you are rewarded with the BEST, most unbelievable views of Monaco that you’ll ever see (I know, I’m dramatic but seriously…do it!)

 The Google Map below shows the exact location of the Tete de Chien, which as you can see directly overlooks Monaco!
 Just be careful, as there are a lot of steep cliffs!